nais/doc/observability/tracing/README.md

 ## Envoy-based context extraction

+Kiali offers a nice view of statistics.
+However, it is not possible to say that request A is a consequence of request B without adding additional context.
+Therefore, Istio supports transparently reading special tracing headers from HTTP requests, and submitting trace data to jaeger.

 ![Illustration of envoy-based tracing](envoy-tracing.png)

-NAIS can be configured to have the istio-proxy envoy sidecar transparently submit tracing data to jaeger, by extracting context data from headers attached to HTTP calls.
 If envoy-based tracing covers your needs, this is the recommended approach to tracing.

 The advantage to this approach is that it allows you to get up and running quickly with distributed tracing with relatively minimal changes needed to your code base; all you need to do is copy the headers from incoming to outgoing requests.
 It also has limitations; to attach context or to create spans even inside a single node process, see [Direct submission](#direct-submission).